kutub-tech/Kutub-Uddin/README.md

 * **Doctor of Philosophy, Feb.
 2020 - Running**
   * Department of Electronics and Information Engineering, Korea Aerospace University, Korea.
-  * Dissertation: Deep Learning-based Anti-Forensic and Counter Anti-Forensic.
+  * Dissertation: Deep Learning-based Anti-Forensic and Counter Anti-Forensic of HEVC-Coded Video.
   *
 * **Master of Science, Feb.
 2020**
   * Department of Electronics and Information Engineering, Korea Aerospace University, Korea.